Nguyenngoctruong274/cinema-seating-reservation/README.md

 5. **Test the Endpoints**:
     You can use the provided endpoints to interact with the system.
 The main endpoints include:
     - `POST /cinema/configure`: Configure cinema layout
     - `GET  /cinema/available-seats`: Get available seats
+    - `POST /cinema/check-available`: Check available seats
     - `POST /cinema/reserve`: Reserve seats
     - `POST /cinema/cancel`: Cancel reservations
  Use tools like Postman or cURL to test the API endpoints or go test ./... -v